Illich Steel and Iron Works: History

 Between 1954–1969 the company experienced its second birth.
 The reconstruction of the high furnaces was conducted at this time; three more high furnaces were built, as long as a martin workshop with the highest number of stoves in the world, an oxygen-converter workshop, squeezing-steel workshop 1150, workshops for hot and cold rolling, an agglomerative factory (the largest in Europe) and a complex of workshops for auxiliary production.
 The first products in 1983 – strips for production of large diameter pipes – brought a thick-sheet workshop 3000, one of the most modern in Europe.

 The company got the powerful impulse of development in the last decade.
 The enterprise built several new facilities, including an electric-welded pipe and limekiln department, two machines for continuous casting of purveyances, setting for the complex lapping of steel and energetic block in a converter to the workshop, modernisation and reconstruction of equipment is conducted in most base workshops.

 An important event in the history of the enterprise took place in November 2000, when the Ukrainian Parliament passed the Act "About the features of privatisation of JSC "Illich Mariupol iron and steel works", according to which the collective got the right to count itself the proprietor of the enterprise.

 Before 2016, the plant was named after communist leader Vladimir Ilyich Lenin.
-On 25 April 2016 due to decommunization laws in Ukraine it was "renamed" in honour of scientist Zot Illich Nekrasov, so it is still called Маріупольський металургійний комбінат імені Ілліча (literally – Mariupol Metallurgical Plant named after Illich).
+On 25 April 2016 due to decommunization laws in Ukraine it was "renamed" in honour of scientist Zot Illich Nekrasov, so it is still called the Illich Mariupol Metallurgical Plant.
 Due to the change in name attribution, Mariupol citizens started to call it "Plant after not-that-Illich".

 In March 2022, the plant was severely damaged during the siege of Mariupol during the Russian invasion of Ukraine.
 Russian forces stormed the plant on April 13.

+Renewed production (2023–present)

+At the end of 2022, the newly formed and registered OOO "MMK Ilyicha" listed among its founders a 25-year-old official from Chechnya with ties to Ramzan Kadyrov named Valid Korchagin, whose stake amounts to five million rubles.
+The second founder was Yuri Alexandrovich Murai.
+In October 2023, the Illich Iron and Steel Works resumed its production after restoration process.
+It has shipped nearly 130,000 tons of processed slag since resuming production: 60,863 tons in 2023 and in 2024, 68,279 tons.
+In December 2023, the regional Ministry of Economic Development announced an investment project to restore the slag processing shop and two electric welding pipe shops at the plant.